-*All information is approximate.
-We will remain extremely flexible with the start times to ensure that all Scouts have a great time.
-If one rank race finishes early and the next rank is ready to race, we will proceed with the next race till we have a “no show” of a team.
-Please have your team ready to race ahead of time.
+*Times are approximate.
+Start times are flexible to ensure that all Cub Scouts have a great time.
+If one rank race finishes early, the next rank will race until there is a no-show.
+Teams should be ready to race ahead of the scheduled time.

 What to Bring

-- Scouts are encouraged to wear their field (Scout) uniform or activity (any Scout t-shirt) uniform
+- Cub Scouts are encouraged to wear their field (Cub Scout) uniform or activity (any Cub Scout t-shirt) uniform

-- Appropriate clothing for any weather (e.g., rain gear, jacket)
+- Pants (no shorts) and appropriate clothing for any weather (e.g., rain gear, jacket)

 - BSA Annual Health and Medical Record (Part A & B for any Scouting event) for every person attending

-- Optional: snacks, 5 gallon bucket for Scouts to sit on, camera, chairs for adults, money for concessions
+- Optional: money for concessions, 5-gallon bucket for Cub Scouts to sit on, camera, chairs for adults, snacks

 Health and Safety

-- Personal Health Form – The Class 1 Medical Form enables our First Aid Team to be able to apply basic first aid in the event of cuts or other minor injuries.
-All youth must be accompanied by an adult, and this is preferred to be the parent.
-Each Pack/Den should have a binder/folder containing its Scouts current class 1 medical form; onsite.
+- Personal Health Form – A BSA Annual Health and Medical Record enables the first aid team to be able to apply basic first aid in the event of cuts or other minor injuries.
+All youth must be accompanied by an adult or guardian.
+Each pack/den should have a binder/folder containing current BSA Annual Health and Medical Record for everyone onsite.

-- Medication – If a Scout requires medication – a parent/guardian/responsible adult should stay aware of dosages and the times that dosage should be taken.
+- Medication – If a Cub Scout requires medication, a parent/guardian/responsible adult should stay aware of dosages and the times that dosage should be taken.
 The youth should also know where the medication is and who is responsible for delivering the dose.
 Keep all medications in a cool place and out of the hands of others.

-- Water - Dehydration is always a concern at any Scout event.
-December is normally cooler, but you can still dehydrate easily.
+- Water - Dehydration is always a concern at any Cub Scout event.
+December is normally cooler, but dehydrate can still occur easily.
 Drink water during the day, especially after racing.

 - Buddy System – All youth should use the buddy system when moving throughout the area.
-Keep an eye on all of your youth during the event.
+Keep an eye on all youth during the event.
 This is a large event and it is not closed to the outside public.
-Always - have Scouts/youth go everywhere with a friend.
+Always use the buddy system and have Cub Scouts/youth go everywhere with a friend.

-- Protective Gear – A hat during the day will reduce sunburn opportunities, regardless of how long the Scout is exposed to the sun.
-Helmet, Knee pads, elbow pads, gloves, and long pants are recommended and should be considered COOL Pushmobile wear!!!
-(Safe is in)
+- Protective Gear – A hat during the day will reduce sunburn opportunities.
+A helmet, knee pads, elbow pads, gloves, and long pants are recommended and should be considered cool pushmobile wear!
+Safe is in.